Luclb/opc.js/README.md

 ### opc.js general classes:

 * **opcVar** *required*: general opc variable.
-It will automaticaly update its state after reading the value from the OPC server.
+It will automatically update its state after reading the value from the OPC server.
 * **opcWrite** *optional*: Works as the previous one, but will also write the value if the user changes it.